This page was last updated January 26, 2023

 The NISP project added the Poudre Intake Pipeline to their conveyance plan relatively late in the permitting process and thus this component was not evaluated using the LEDPA approach (typical within a 404 permitting process).
 The Corps can allow late-developing components of a large complex project such as NISP to undergo a different type of alternatives analysis and review process.
-However, these facilities will be evaluated under the City’s SPAR process (below).
+These facilities were evaluated under the City’s SPAR process (below).
 NISP is required to apply for right-of-way easements for the diversion and pipe near Mulberry Avenue.

-A SPAR application for the Poudre Intake Pipeline was submitted in 2021.
-The process is advisory in nature.
-Therefore, the application was not reviewed against standards in the City’s Land Use Code but instead per the criteria outlined in the state statute.
+The SPAR process is advisory in nature.
+Therefore, applications are not reviewed against standards in the City’s Land Use Code but instead per the criteria outlined in the state statute.
 The three criteria focus on location, character, and extent.